gante/mmWave-localization-learning/README.md

 [Last major update: 06-Feb-2019 (Added new paper; Added tracking folder)]

-A machine learning based algorithm that enables accurate positioning estimates from mmWave transmissions.
+A ML based algorithm that enables accurate positioning from mmWave transmissions - with and without tracking

 ## Background